bestZwei/ipfsbed/README.md

 ## Key Features

 - **Decentralized Storage**: Files are stored on the IPFS network rather than centralized servers
-- **Multiple Upload Methods**: Drag & drop, clipboard paste, or traditional file selection
+- **Multiple Upload Methods**: Drag & drop, clipboard paste (all file types), or traditional file selection
 - **Wide Format Support**: Images, documents, videos, archives, and many other file types
 - **Password Protection**: Optional encryption for sensitive files with password protection
 - **Batch Sharing**: Share multiple files at once with a single link